giantswarm/docs/src/content/guides/deploying-istio/index.md

     app: my-app                app: my-app
 ```

 Finally you may be interested in how you can integrate Istio within your existing workloads.
 By default mutual TLS is not configured, mainly for avoiding downtime issues it can provoke.
-But lately, there has appeared a new option which you can set the TLS policy as `permissive` and let the proxy accept traffic encrypted and unencrypted.
-Thus safe wise you can start with this policy and slowly move your services to a `strict` mode TLS in case it is required.
+But lately, there has appeared a new option where you can set the TLS policy as `permissive` and let the proxy accept both encrypted and unencrypted traffic.
+Thus, to be on the safe side, you can start with this policy and slowly move your services to a `strict` mode TLS in case it is required.

 ## Installation